-During the year the charity received funding to provide 5 day trips for 63 people resident in Edinburgh and 3 day trips for 32 people resident in East Lothian.
+This fund is to provide 5 day trips for 63 people resident in Edinburgh and 3 day trips for 32 people resident in East Lothian.

 Staff fund

 During the year the charity received two grants towards the wages of the operations manager and a driver.